Use the graph to solve each equation or inequality. Use interval notation where appropriate. 2(x-2) / {(x-1)(x-3)} < 0

 Polynomial Inequalities

-Polynomial inequalities involve expressions where a polynomial is compared to zero or another value using inequality signs (>, <, ≥, ≤).
+Polynomial inequalities involve expressions where a polynomial is compared to zero or another value using inequality symbols (>, <, ≥, ≤).
 Solving them requires finding the values of the variable that make the inequality true, often by analyzing the sign of the polynomial over different intervals.

 Recommended video: